noftaly/eslint-config-noftalint/README.md

 ## Use with TypeScript

-`noftalint` also contains typescript rules, from `@typescript-eslint/eslint-plugin`!
+`noftalint` also contains TypeScript rules, from `@typescript-eslint/eslint-plugin`!
 They are not included by default, so you need to configure some things first.

 1. Run the following command to install the required dependencies